kwhms/kwhms.github.io/fiction_early_reader/Friends/Friends.md

 Her shoes are clean.
 My shoes are dirty.

-I am sad.
+I feel sad.
 What if we can not be friends?
 But Sue is very nice.
 I try again.

 I ask Sue, “Do you like ice cream?”